+EQmeas and ESSCmeas were estimated using lookup tables from the DUET-H/WQ software tool (Harmel et al., 2009).
+The effect of uncertain SSYEV estimates may complicate conclusions about contributions from subwatersheds, anthropogenic impacts, and SSYEV-Storm Metric relationships.
+This is common in sediment yield studies where successful models estimate SSY with ±50-100% accuracy (Duvert et al., 2012) but the difference in SSY from undisturbed and disturbed areas was expected to be much larger than the cumulative uncertainty.
+PE was calculated for SSYEV from the UPPER and TOTAL watersheds, but not calculated for SSYEV from the LOWER subwatershed since it was calculated as the difference of SSYEV_UPPER and SSYEV_TOTAL.

-3.1 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds
+3.2 Compare SSYEV for disturbed and undisturbed subwatersheds

 Stream discharge (Q) and suspended sediment concentrations (SSC) and yields (SSY) were measured during both storm and interstorm periods at three sampling points that define three subwatersheds with different land covers.
-The UPPER subwatershed drains undisturbed forest; the LOWER_QUARRY subwatershed is sampled at FG2 and the forest and quarry between FG1 and FG2; the LOWER_VILLAGE subwatershed is sampled at FG3 and drains undisturbed forest and the village between FG2 and FG3 (Figure 1; Table 1).
+The UPPER subwatershed is sampled at FG1 and drains undisturbed forest; the LOWER_QUARRY subwatershed is sampled at FG2 and drains the forest and quarry between FG1 and FG2; the LOWER_VILLAGE subwatershed is sampled at FG3 and drains undisturbed forest and the village between FG2 and FG3; the LOWER subwatershed is sampled at FG3 and includes the undisturbed forest, quarry and village between FG1 and FG3.
+(Figure 1; Table 1).
 FG3 is also the watershed outlet for the TOTAL watershed.

-3.1.1.
-Calculation of SSYEV
+3.2.1.
+Suspended Sediment Yield during storm events (SSYEV)

-SSY during individual storm events (SSYEV) were calculated for each sample location by integrating continuous estimates of SSY, calculated from measured or modeled water discharge (Q) and measured or modeled suspended sediment concentration (SSC) (Duvert et al., 2012):
+SSY during individual storm events (SSYEV) were calculated at FG1-3 by integrating continuous estimates of SSY, calculated from measured or modeled water discharge (Q) and measured or modeled suspended sediment concentration (SSC) (Duvert et al., 2012):